Maxim Voznesensky: Miss Russia Crown

-In 2010 at the request of the organising committee of the Miss Russia contest, Maxim Voznesenskiy designed and made a crown for the winners.
+In 2010 at the request of the organising committee of the Miss Russia contest, Maxim Voznesensky designed and made a crown for the winners.

 The crown, made of white gold, pearls and diamonds has become an exclusive piece of jewellery, symbolic of the historic ties between Byzantine art and ancient Russia.

-At the awards ceremony Maxim Voznesenskiy in person presented the crown to the winner of the contest.
+At the awards ceremony Voznesensky presented the crown to the winner of the contest.